oracle-devrel/technology-engineering/security/security-design/shared-assets/kms-backup/README.md

 - A valid public key for export only

-- Create and/or Check IAM Policies to permit key read, inspect and key creation.
+- Create and/or Check IAM Policies to permit key reading, inspection, and creation.

 Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vaults`, `keys`, `secret-family`
 Example policies: